MyTurnyet/spftware-as-craft-blog/content/posts/compound-interest.md

 practices create.
 That's what you're trading away.

 The philosophical shift needed here is fundamental.
 You need to change what you measure.
 Stop measuring only feature output.
 Start measuring cycle time trends.
 Measure unplanned work percentage.
-Measure time-to-fix for bugs.
+Measure "time-to-fix" for bugs.
 Measure how many times you have to touch a piece of code to get it right.
 These are leading indicators of technical health.

 Change what you celebrate.
 Stop throwing parties for weekend war rooms.
 Start recognizing the teams whose releases are